grpc/grpc-go/README.md

 Constraints
 -----------
-The grpc package should only depend on standard Go packages and a short list of exceptions.
+The grpc package should only depend on standard Go packages and a small number of exceptions.
 If your contribution introduce a new dependency which is NOT in the [list](http://godoc.org/google.golang.org/grpc?imports), you need a discussion with gRPC-Go authors and consultants.

 Documentation
 -------------